hschletz/Braintacle/INSTALL.md

 Install a PostgreSQL or MySQL server, if not already available, and log into that database server with superuser privileges (typically the 'postgres' user for PostgreSQL, 'root' for MySQL).
 Create a new database user (if not already present) and the database with access privileges for that user.
-Using Unicode for the database is strongly recommended.
+The database must use Unicode.

 For PostgreSQL, run: